The Best Mega Pokémon Cards

 Deals 150 damage plus 10 to all opposing benched Pokemon.

 Mega Steelix notably wields two types (affecting more weaknesses and resistances), Metal being an odd renaming of the Steel element from the video games.
-Unlike Blaziken, Steelix only needs to evolve from a Stage 1 card, yet wields a hefty 240 HP and resists Psychic.
-As if that weren't enough, Canyon Axe doles out huge damage while nicking the enemy bench; be sure to utilize Double Colorless Energy to more rapidly access what would otherwise cost five energy.
+Steelix wields a hefty 240 HP and resists Psychic, and its Canyon Axe doles out huge damage while nicking the enemy bench; be sure to utilize Double Colorless Energy to more rapidly access what would otherwise cost five energy.

 Mist Purge (3 Energy)